presttec/CodeIgniter-Ion-Auth/README.md

 Simple and lightweight authentication for your CodeIgniter apps.

-Ion Auth 2 dropped any backwards compatibility and made things more awesome.

 Ion Auth 3, while not dropping as much backwards compatibility, made things even more awesome!